Information for private individuals - Pets

 The European Union adopted new measures for the importation of pets (dogs, cats and ferrets) into the EU member states.

-In order to bring their dogs, cats and ferrets from the United States into France, travelers must abide by the following conditions:
+In order to bring their dogs, cats and ferrets from the United States and Canada into France, travelers must abide by the following conditions:

 The animal must be at least 12 weeks old.